John Wanamaker: Wanamaker Building

 The Wanamaker Building is a large, 12-story granite store in Philadelphia, designed by Chicago architect Daniel H. Burnham and completed in 1910.
 It was dedicated by U.S. President William Howard Taft on December 30, 1911.
 The store stands on the site of "The Grand Depot", encompassing an entire block at the corner of 13th and Market Streets across from Philadelphia City Hall.
 The new store, The Wanamaker Building, which still stands today, became a Philadelphia institution.
 The entire building was initially devoted to the department store and company offices.

 The building has remained an integral part of Philadelphia culture.
 In 2018, the upper office tower was marketed as the Wanamaker Office Building.

 Grand Court

 The Wanamaker Building's most notable feature is its seven-story, marble-clad central atrium, known as the "Grand Court".
 The Grand Court quickly became a Philadelphia favorite, highlighted by the Wanamaker Eagle and the Wanamaker Grand Court Organ.

-The Grand Court has been featured in several movies, including Nasty Habits in 1977, Mannequin in 1987, Blow Out in 1981, and 12 Monkeys in 1995.
+The Grand Court has been featured in several movies, including Nasty Habits in 1977, Blow Out in 1981, Mannequin in 1987, and 12 Monkeys in 1995.